lsst-dm/dm_dev_guide/services/batch.rst

 Common Software Available
 =========================

-Refer to :doc:`</services/software>` for more details about software available for use on Rubin Batch systems.
+Refer to :doc:`software` for more details about software available for use on Rubin Batch systems.

 .. _batch-condor: